c-f-h/c-f-h.github.io/hugosite/content/post/implementing-rwb/index.md

 ## Conclusion

-The model we trained is now a seriously strong player, completely eviscerating the once so intimidating ``RandomPunisher``.
-It even beats the already quite strong model which served as the interactive opponent in the [teaser post]({{< relref connect-4 >}}) for this series around 75% of the time.
+The model we trained is already a pretty strong player, completely eviscerating the once so intimidating ``RandomPunisher``.
+It also beats the model which served as the interactive opponent in the [teaser post]({{< relref connect-4 >}}) for this series around 75% of the time.